JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 }
 ```

-> **Important**: method names are case sensitive.
+> **Important**: method names are case-sensitive.
 So make sure you name your functions in C# using the same case.

 ### Status update event